City of Columbia Climate Action and Adaptation Plan

 Greenhouse Gas Inventory

-Each year, the Office of Sustainability staff conducts greenhouse gas inventories to measure both community and municipal operations greenhouse gas emissions.
-This report has two sections; the Community Greenhouse Gas Inventory Report and the Municipal Greenhouse Gas Inventory report.
+Each year, the Office of Sustainability staff conducts greenhouse gas inventories to measure both community and municipal operation's greenhouse gas emissions.
+This report has two sections: the Community Greenhouse Gas Inventory Report and the Municipal Greenhouse Gas Inventory Report.

-Read the full 2021 Inventory Report
+Read the full 2023 Greenhouse Gas Inventory Report

 CAAP Action Implementation Table